Blood vessel in GFAP-driven thymidine kinase brain

 So, let it be clear that there's no magic.
 Yeah, some people are born with a talent for both/either mental and physical fitness.
 Not everyone is like them.
 But science is spectacularly efficient regarding unveiling the underlying principles based on the extreme cases.
 In his wonderful book The Man Who Mistook His Wife for a Hat, Oliver Sacks tells stories about people with extraordinary memory, as long as stories about people with an extraordinary lack thereof.
 Due to these people and their willingness to help the scientists have developed abstract models of human memory, as long as other remarkably human traits.

 Yet many habits are very useful.
 For instance, driving a car could be so light on the cognitive resources that it is actually perceived as relaxing.
 Or any kind of activity performed in the state of flow - chunks of knowledge just link together in meaningful ways, without significant conscious effort!
-Well, good habits are self-reinforcing, just like the bad habits.
+Well, “good” habits are self-reinforcing, just like the “bad” habits.
+Quotes indicate that these words are just labels.

-And this is amazing.
+One option is, by tricking our lazy brains.
 Following a tip from a friend, I've enlisted myself in this Coursera thing, Learning How to Learn.
 They teach pretty solid techniques for a productive mental workout routine.
-Like the well-known Pomodoro technique (I've tried it before, it worked amazingly, but only now I understood why and got curious to try it again).
+Like the well-known Pomodoro (I've tried it before, it worked amazingly, but only now I understood why and got curious to try it again) and memory palace (the thing Sherlock Holmes does) techniques.
 Or avoiding focusing on the end product: when it's something seen as unattainable, the end effect is of an anti-reward.
 Counterintuitively, doing something in the context of the product without a solid concept of a closure helps with the pain of the anxiety that leads to procrastination.
 There's a subtle plot twist that I've always struggled with (and continue to): the goals are important but they must not be stated in a form of a closure.
 "Work on a blog post" is a better word choice than "Complete the blog post".
+And my favorite trick: studying and reflecting on solutions in the evening, before going to sleep.
+Then there’s a higher chance of storing the latest impressions in the long term memory, and the “associative machine” within our head will work on the solutions regardless the consciousness being engaged.